Learning to Importance Sample in Primary Sample Space: Primary Sample Space (PSS) Warping

 where the $z_i \in [0,1]^{2(k+1)}$ are uniform random samples.
 To reduce variance of this, we want to design $\Psi_k$ such that the integrand in Equation~\ref{eq:warpedpssintegral} is as close as possible to a constant.
-Note that the determinant of the Jacobian of our primary sample space warp, $\left| \partial \Psi_k(z)/\partial z \right|$ is the inverse of the desired non-uniform sampling density in a warped primary sample space, which serves as input to the black-box renderer.
+Note that the determinant of the Jacobian of our primary sample space warp, $\left| \partial \Psi_k(z)/\partial z \right|$ is the inverse of the desired non-uniform sampling density in a warped primary sample space, which serves as one part of the inputs to the black-box renderer.

-\paragraph{Practical Simplifications.} Our description so far implies that we would need to learn a mapping $\Psi_k$ for each pixel.
-This is impractical, however, and we will make the simplification to replace the measurement contribution function $f_j$ by the path throughput $f$, which is related to the measurement contribution by omitting the pixel filter (also called the importance function).
-In addition, we only learn mappings for certain path lengths, and leave the sampling of other paths unchanged.
-Removing these current restrictions is subject of future work.
+\emph{Practical Simplifications.} Our description so far implies that we would need to learn a mapping $\Psi_k$ for each pixel.
+This is impractical, however, and we will firstly make the simplification to replace the measurement contribution function $f_j$ with the path throughput $f$, which is related to the measurement contribution by omitting the pixel filter (also called the importance function).
+While the path length $k$ is unlimited in theory, in practice, only paths with limited length are processed. {Additionally, longer paths generally contribute less to the final image than shorter paths, thus the actual advantages of importance sampling are reduced after the first few bounces.
+Hence, our second simplification is to only learn a PSS warp for certain limited path lengths $m$, and go on tracing paths with uniform random PSS coordinates for later bounces.}